retypeapp/retype/guides/linking.md

 The only transformation that actually takes place in raw HTML links is token substitution.

 !!!
-For effect of the examples below, we assume Retype is being deployed to `http://www.mysite.com/docs`.
+For the examples below, suppose Retype is being deployed to `http://example.com/docs`.
 !!!

 === Examples